grnet/kamaki/docs/usage.rst

 Example 2.3.2 showcases a command without parameters (the group is "server", the command is "list").

-The "server" command group is also refered in the following example.
+The "server" command group is also referred in the following example.

 .. code-block:: console
     :emphasize-lines: 1